Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover: Introduction

-The problem of thermalization and equilibration in an isolated many-body quantum system \cite{Polkovnikov2011a,Gogolin2016,DAlessio2016} has a long history beginning with the pioneering work by von Neumann \cite{Neumann1929}.
-An integrable system will not fully relax \cite{Kinoshita2006,essler2016}, but dephase towards a Generalised Gibbs Ensemble (GGE) \cite{Rigol2007,Langen2015}, reflecting its many conserved quantities.
-If the system is not exactly integrable, the dephased state is pre-thermal \cite{Berges2004,Gring2012}, and will slowly relax.
+The study of relaxation, thermalization and equilibration in an isolated many-body quantum system~\cite{Polkovnikov2011a,Langen2015a,Gogolin2016,DAlessio2016} has a long history starting with von Neumann~\cite{Neumann1929}.
+An integrable system will not fully thermalize~\cite{Kinoshita2006,Essler2016}, but dephase towards a generalized Gibbs ensemble (GGE)~\cite{Rigol2007,Rigol2008,Langen2015}, reflecting its many conserved quantities.
+Bosons in one dimension (1D)~\cite{Giamarchi2004,Cazalilla2011} are a model system to study these fundamental questions at the interface between microscopic quantum evolution and statistical physics.
+If the interactions are short range, the physics is described by the integrable Lieb-Liniger model~\cite{Lieb1963a,Lieb1963b,Yang1969}.

-Bosons in one dimension (1D) \cite{Giamarchi2004,Cazalilla2011} are a model system to study these fundamental questions at the interface between microscopic quantum evolution and of statistical physics.
-Hard-core bosons in 1D are described by the integrable Lieb-Liniger model \cite{Lieb1963a,Lieb1963b}.
-In any realistic experimental setting this integrability will be broken at some level.
-Key candidates are the motion in the longitudinal confinement \cite{Mazets2011EPJ}, virtual 3-body collisions \cite{Mazets2008,Mazets2009,Mazets2010,Tan2010} which 'feel' the transverse confinement even when the energy in the atom-atom collisions does not allow to excite transverse states, or long range interactions \cite{Tang2018}.
+However, in physical realization in the laboratory, ``integrability'' is never perfectly maintained.
+If the system is only approximately integrable, the dephased state is pre-thermal and is expected to reach thermal equilibrium at a much later time~\cite{Berges2004,Gring2012}.
+The integrability of identical bosons in 1D with short-range interactions can be broken by numerous effects~\cite{Mazets2008,Rigol2009,Mazets2009,Mazets2010,Tan2010,Mazets2011EPJ,VandenBerg2016,Tang2018,Thomas2018,Caux2019}.
+Moreover, in a real experimental implementation, the strict 1D condition is maintained only within a limited time frame.
+For example, inevitable imperfections and noise lead to heating, which drives the system into the dimensional crossover regime, breaking integrability to some extent~\cite{Gerbier2010, Pichler2010}.

-An interesting experimental setting that was first employed by Kinoshita et al \cite{Kinoshita2006} resembles Newton's cradle: A large opposite longitudinal momenta are imprinted on the atomic ensemble, which then oscillate in the trap and collide.
-If the momentum is much smaller then required to excite transverse excitations, the oscillations persist for hundreds of atomic collisions.
-In this letter we revisit this 1d atomic Newton's cradle and study in detail the mechanisms that lead to dephasing and finally relaxation.
+The pioneering work of Kinoshita et al.~\cite{Kinoshita2006} introduced the Newton's cradle into the microscopic world as a typical near-integrable model.
+Since then it has attracted broad interests in the quantum gas community~\cite{Tang2018,Caux2019,Thomas2018,VandenBerg2016}.
+In this ``{\em quantum Newton's cradle}'', opposite longitudinal momenta are imprinted on the atomic ensembles, which then oscillate in the 1D-trap and collide.
+If the imprinted momenta are much smaller than required to excite transverse excitations, the oscillations persist for many atomic collisions.
+In Kinoshita et al.~\cite{Kinoshita2006} the 1D condition is guaranteed by applying a very shallow longitudinal trap, so that high energy particles can leave the 1D traps at both ends.
+In return, the system exhibits significant loss~\cite{Riou2012, Riou2014,Zundel2019}.